Ljupch0/drumMachine/README.md

 # drumMachine
-A CSS/JavaScript Drum Machine with 16 pads mapped to the numpad keys.
-Supports finger drumming on touch devices.
+A CSS/JavaScript Drum Machine with 16 pads mapped the left part of the keyboard.
+Currently supports slow finger drumming on keyboards and in the future touch devices..